schneiderelectricsystemsitaly/IOTestingBoard/README.md

 Bytes and bits are counted starting from 1.
 Hardware errors are failures from ESP32 to drive an output to the required value e.g. due to shorts.

+* Notifications frequency
+1. The status notification is sent *at least* every 5 seconds, or as board status changes (e.g. after button press or command execution)
+2. The battery notification is sent every 30s
+3. The device is enforcing a minimum delay of 50 milliseconds between notifications to avoid overloading its bluetooth chip.

 # Special
 ## OTA support
 * Device will download latest release from this repository if Wi-Fi and OTA flags are enabled.
 Updates are applied during boot only.